This page has been automatically translated. Please refer to the page in French if needed.

 Shells, sand, pebbles, driftwood...
 You can't pick everything up on the beaches

-Publié le 19 juin 2024 - Mise à jour le 15 juillet 2025 - Directorate of Legal and Administrative Information (Prime Minister)
+Publié le 28 mai 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)

-Do you intend to bring back pebbles from your holiday to redo your bathroom or decorate your garden, or driftwood to decorate your interior?
-Beware, there is a regulation that protects the fragile coastal ecosystem, with fines for damage to the public domain that can be very high.
+You intend to bring back from your holidays pebbles to redo your bathroom or decorate your garden, or driftwood to decorate your interior?
+Please note that there is a regulation that protects the fragile coastal ecosystem, with fines for damage to the public domain that can be very high.

 The use of the beaches is free and free according to the Environment Code.
 However, collecting sand, pebbles or shells as holiday souvenirs is a practice that weakens the coastlines and is regulated by law with fines for offenders.

-Article L.321-8 of the Environment Code states that ‘the extraction of materials [...] is limited or prohibited where it may directly or indirectly compromise the integrity of beaches, coastal dunes, cliffs, marshes [...]’.
+Indeed, Article L.321-8 of the Environment Code specifies that « the extraction of materials [...] is limited or prohibited when they risk compromising, directly or indirectly, the integrity of beaches, coastal dunes, cliffs, marshes [...] ».

 Sand and shells

-Authorities may tolerate pickup when it is done in small quantities.
-The unreasonable levy, sometimes for commercial purposes, is liable to a fine of up to €1,500.
+The authorities may tolerate the collection when it is done in small quantities.
+The unreasonable levy, sometimes for commercial purposes, is punishable by a fine of up to €1,500.

 For empty shells, the restriction is the same as for sand.